sergioscattone/DGMD-S14/README.md

 Our project aims to create an air quality sensor that could be used as a wearable and inform the user if the air quality around them is poor, prompting them to take action by turning on an air purifier or wearing a mask.
 We will use an Arduino dust sensor to build out a physical device, and display the output on a dashboard.
 On the dashboard we will also pull in air quality measures from other sources, like the Environmental Protection Agency (EPA).
-In this dashboard, for the first four graphs we are showing the Temperature measures with its mean and standar deviation.
-The last one is an histogram of the AQI values, and it also says the relation with the AQI outside the house (locating the user zone by its zipcode or by latitude and longitude).
-There it is also an implementation of audio alerts for the users, that prevents them in case the consentration of PM are too high, that the relative humidity is above 95%, or that the celsius degrees are above 46 which both things provoke the air dust sensor to fail.

 ## Definitions